Broko2021/mind-control/2021-Mind_Control-EN.md

 Each depicting a specific aspect of mind control: hypnosis in *The Manchurian candidate*, cognitive manipulation in *Seconds*, telecommunication network in *Network*.

 David Lynch's TV series, ***[Twin Peaks](https://www.imdb.com/title/tt0098936/)*** carries with it many political messages through its allegories.
 In the first two seasons, which aired in 1991 and 1992, there is mention of a psychotic personality, Bob, moving from head to head in the air.
-The storyline evokes a link with radio transmissions captured by the army in which words are repeated.
+The storyline evokes a link with radio transmissions captured through radio in which words are repeated.
 Before leaving the viewer with this riddle: "Owls are not what they seem".

 It is in its third season of ***[Twin Peaks](https://www.imdb.com/title/tt4093826/)***, which aired in 2017, David Lynch's narrative style expresses most brilliantly the Matrix socio-technological aspects.
 The main character is an electric man (he was literally born from the electric plug) who comes to replace the initial husband.
 It is the allegory of the digital twin that helps as much as it replaces, the entities that it twins.